openedx/credentials-themes/README.rst

 i18n
 -----

-Run `make i18n_requirements` to install dependencies necessary for running i18n commands.
+Run `make base_requirements` to install dependencies necessary for running i18n commands.
 Note: this will install Django and is best done from within a Python virtualenv.

 To mark strings in templates/partials for translation, simply wrap them in one of Django's built-in translation functions.